-The competition is scheduled to be held at ESPN's Wide World of Sports® Complex.
+The competition is scheduled to be held at ESPN's Wide World of Sports[®] Complex.
 The tournament officials shall have the right to alter the time and location of the competition in the event changes become necessary due to inclement weather, facility problems, television production requirements, or any other situation deemed by the tournament officials to be essential to the successful execution of the championship.

-COLLEGE CHEER DIVISIONS AND SPECIFIC GUIDELINES:
+UCA COLLEGE CHEER DIVISIONS AND SPECIFIC GUIDELINES:

 - 1. There are NINE separate routine cheer divisions: - a.
-Teams may not exceed sixteen (16) members, except for All Girl Divisions.
+Teams may not exceed eighteen (18) members, except for All Girl Divisions.
 All Girl Divisions may not exceed twenty (20) female team members. - b.
-Large Coed Divisions will be limited to a maximum number of nine male participants. - c.
+Large Coed Divisions will be limited to a maximum number of ten male participants. - o Large Coed division Floating Scale - 14 15 total participants = 8 maximum males - 16 17 total participants = 9 maximum males - 18 19 total participants = 10 maximum males - 20 total participants = 11 maximum males - c.
 Routine Cheer Divisions: - 1.
-Division IA (6-9 males, NCAA I FBS) - 2.
-Division I (5-9 males, NCAA I FCS & NCAA II) - 3.
+Division IA Coed (6-9 males, NCAA I FBS) - 2.
+Division I Coed (5-9 males, NCAA I FCS & NCAA II) - 3.
 Open Coed (5-9 males, NCAA III, Jr. Colleges, NAIA and all other schools) - 4.
-All Girl Division IA (NCAA I FBS) - 5.
-All Girl Division I (NCAA I FCS & Division II) - 6.
+Division IA All Girl (NCAA I FBS) - 5.
+Division I All Girl (NCAA I FCS & Division II) - 6.
 Open All Girl (NCAA III, Jr. Colleges, NAIA and all other schools) - 7.
-Small Coed Division IA (5 males or less, NCAA I-FBS) - 8.
-Small Coed Division I (4 males or less, NCAA I-FCS & NCAA II) - 9.
-Open Small Coed (4 males or less, NCAA III, Jr. Colleges, NAIA and all other schools) - 2.
-There are FIVE separate Game Day cheer divisions: - a.
+Division IA Small Coed (5 males or less, NCAA I-FBS) - 8.
+Division I Small Coed (4 males or less, NCAA I-FCS) - 9.
+Open Small Coed (4 males or less, NCAA II, NCAA III, Jr. Colleges, NAIA and all other schools) - 2.
+There are SEVEN separate Game Day cheer divisions: - a.
 Teams may not exceed thirty (30) team members. - b.
-Teams may add a drumline into their performance.
-Drumlines can be incorporated in their routine and may enter the floor with the team but must not stand on the performance floor during the performance.
-They may stand to the side of the back of the floor (off the stage).
-Drumlines will not count toward the total number of participants allowed.
-Drumlines must be registered with the event as participants. - c.
 Teams may add up to 1 (one) mascot in their routine.
-The mascot must enter the floor with the team and should be used to raise crowd energy and participation.
-The mascot should not be involved in any stunts / technical skills and / or tumbling and should position themselves away from skills being performed.
-The mascot will not count toward the total number of participants allowed. - d.
+The mascot must enter the floor with the team and remain on the floor for the entire routine or an out of bounds penalty will be assessed.
+Mascots should be used to raise crowd energy and participation.
+The mascot should not be involved in any stunts or skills with hip over head rotation and should position themselves away from skills being performed.
+The mascot will not count toward the number of participants allowed but may impact the overall impression score.
+Mascots will only be allowed to use traditional sideline props i.e. signs, pom, megaphones or flags. - c.
+Teams may add a pep band or drumline into their performance.
+Pep Bands or Drumlines will not count toward the total number of participants allowed.
+Pep Bands or Drumlines must be registered with the event as participants. - d.
 Game Day Cheer Divisions: - 1.
-Game Day Division IA (NCAA Division I FBS) - 2.
-Game Day All Girl IA (NCAA Division I FBS) - 3.
-Game Day Open Coed (5 or more males, NCAA I FCS, NCAA II, NCAA III, Jr. Colleges & NAIA) - 4.
-Game Day Small Coed (4 males or less, NCAA I FCS, NCAA II, NCAA III, Jr. Colleges & NAIA) - 5.
-Open All Girl (NCAA Division I FCS, NCAA II, Division III, Jr. Colleges & NAIA)
+Division IA Coed Cheer Game Day (NCAA Division I FBS) - 2.
+Division IA All Girl Cheer Game Day (NCAA Division I FBS) - 3.
+Open Coed Cheer Game Day (5 or more males, NCAA I FCS, NCAA II, NCAA III, Jr. Colleges & NAIA) - 4.
+Small Coed Cheer Game Day (4 males or less, NCAA I FCS, NCAA II, NCAA III, Jr. Colleges & NAIA) - 5.
+Open All Girl Game Day (NCAA Division I FCS, NCAA II, Division III, Jr. Colleges & NAIA) - 6.
+NEW Division IA Spirit Program Game Day (For Cheer and Dance Combined) (NCAA Division I FBS) - 7.
+NEW Open Spirit Program Game Day (For Cheer and Dance Combined) (NCAA I FCS, NCAA II, NCAA III, Jr. Colleges & NAIA)